-Our main concern in terms of achieving the expected impact is the acceptance of our results by the INTEGRAL instrument teams (IBIS and SPI).
+To what extent we will achieve the expected impact depends to some degree on the acceptance of our results by the INTEGRAL instrument teams (IBIS and SPI).
 Whenever new methods are introduced in what is considered an "established" field, scepticism is large.
 This is a well-known feature and reflects the cautious behaviour of scientists before accepting something new.
-Some of our team members have experienced this with the 3ML package which originally was developed without (Fermi) team consensus, and was started to be used heavily only after other teams have found it useful.
+Many of our team members have experienced this with the 3ML package, which originally was developed without (Fermi) team consensus, and was started to be used heavily only after other teams have found it extremely useful.
 We are prepared to tackle this acceptance problem, and have taken several measures to mitigate this, as described in more detail below under sect.
 3.2.(b) Innovation Management.